ENCCS/hpda-python/content/GPU-computing.rst

 Numba for GPUs
 --------------

+Numba supports GPUs from both Nvidia and AMD, but we will use terminology from Nvidia as examples in the rest of the course.

+Several important terms in the topic of GPU programming are listed here:

+- *host*: the CPU
+- *device*: the GPU
+- *host memory*: the system main memory of the CPU
+- *device memory*: GPU onboard memory
+- *kernels*: a GPU function launched by the host and executed on the device
+- *device function*: a GPU function executed on the device which can only be called from the device (i.e. from a kernel or another device function)

 Numba supports GPU programming by directly compiling a restricted subset of Python code into kernels and device functions following the execution model.
 Kernels written in Numba appear to have direct access to NumPy arrays.
 NumPy arrays are transferred between the CPU and the GPU automatically.
-Numba supports GPUs from both Nvidia and AMD, but we will use Nvidia GPU as examples in the rest of the course.

-.. note:: newer GPU devices from NVIDIA support device-side kernel launching; this feature is called dynamic parallelism but Numba does not support it currently

-Kernel declaration
+.. note:: Kernel declaration

-A kernel function is a GPU function that is meant to be called from CPU code (*).
-It gives it two fundamental characteristics:
+   A kernel function is a GPU function that is meant to be called from CPU code.
+It contains two fundamental characteristics:

-    kernels cannot explicitly return a value; all result data must be written to an array passed to the function (if computing a scalar, you will probably pass a one-element array);
+   - kernels cannot explicitly return a value; all result data must be written to an array passed to the function (if computing a scalar, you will probably pass a one-element array);

-    kernels explicitly declare their thread hierarchy when called: i.e. the number of thread blocks and the number of threads per block (note that while a kernel is compiled once, it can be called multiple times with different block sizes or grid sizes).
+   - kernels explicitly declare their thread hierarchy when called: i.e. the number of thread blocks and the number of threads per block
+   (note that while a kernel is compiled once, it can be called multiple times with different block sizes or grid sizes).

+   - Newer GPU devices from NVIDIA support device-side kernel launching; this feature is called dynamic parallelism but Numba does not support it currently